Born: July 16, 1935

 Arnold Adoff died on May 7, 2021, in Yellow Springs.

-Best Children’s Books, School Library Journal (1971, 1973) for It Is the Poem Singing into Your Eyes and for Black Is Brown Is Tan; 1997 School Library Journal Best Books for Love Letters; 1996 YALSA Best Books for Young Adults for Slow Dance Heart Break Blues; 1995 School Library Journal Best Books and 1996 ALA Notable Children’s Books for Street Music: City Poems; 2012 Notable Books for a Global Society and 2011 School Library Journal Best Nonfiction Books for Roots and Blues: A Celebration, also a 2013-2014 “Choose to Read Ohio” selection.
+Best Children’s Books, School Library Journal (1971, 1973) for It Is the Poem Singing into Your Eyes and for Black Is Brown Is Tan; National Council of Teachers of English Award for Excellence in Poetry for Children for his body of work (1988); 1997 School Library Journal Best Books for Love Letters; 1996 YALSA Best Books for Young Adults for Slow Dance Heart Break Blues; 1995 School Library Journal Best Books and 1996 ALA Notable Children’s Books for Street Music: City Poems; 2012 Notable Books for a Global Society and 2011 School Library Journal Best Nonfiction Books for Roots and Blues: A Celebration, also a 2013-2014 “Choose to Read Ohio” selection.